 Critical Deck Design Details to Get Right

-It’s important to get the right shape, size and materials.
-The decking needs to be in proportion not only to your house but the rest of the garden.
+The deck needs to be in proportion not only to your house but the rest of the garden.
 Too big or too small will always look wrong, no matter how hard you try to disguise it after it’s built.

 Getting the right shape for your deck is one of the most critical parts of successful garden design.
 Shapes can create interest.
 They can make an area look and feel larger or smaller.
 It’s vital you choose a shape that enhances your home and garden and helps you get the most from your outside space.
 But avoid shapes that are too complicated.